brotkrueml/typo3-feed-generator/Documentation/Index.rst

 ----

-Generator for ATOM, JSON and RSS feeds in TYPO3
+Generator for Atom, JSON and RSS feeds in TYPO3

 ----